tobias-dev/reactnd-project-flashcards-native/README.md

 ## Install and start

-This project has ben developed tested using iOS simulator, therefore to install and run it on your machine use the following instructions:
+This project has been developed tested using iOS simulator, therefore to install and run it on your machine use the following instructions:

 ### Install